 - Offline availability (in premium).

 User Reviews: Real-world users praise the app for being concise and effective, though many complain the free version’s limitations make it less useful long-term.
+Verdict: Great entry point for summaries, but after the free trial, the one-summary-per-day cap might not cut it for heavy users.

 -